-- 11.1 Students should note that for the duration of any school tour, they will be subject to normal school rules as per the Code of Behaviour at all times. - 11.2 No cigarettes, alcohol or any other illegal substances are to be carried, purchased or used.
+- 11.1 Students must return all pre departure documents in a timely manner.
+Failure to do so could result in a parent/student removing themselves from the trip. - 11.2 Students should note that for the duration of any school tour, they will be subject to normal school rules as per the Code of Positive Behaviour at all times. - 11.3 No smoking, vaping or inhalation of any substance, no alcohol or any other illegal substances are to be carried, purchased or used.
 This is in accordance with normal school policy.
 There will be no exceptions.
-These are deemed as serious breaches of the Code of Behaviour. - 11.3 For the safety and security of the whole group, students' bags and rooms will be subject to random searches should teachers feel it is necessary.
+These are deemed as serious breaches of the Code of Positive Behaviour. - 11.4 For the safety and security of the whole group, students' bags and rooms will be subject to random searches should teachers feel it is necessary. - 11.5 Students will be held responsible for the condition of their rooms.
+Each room will be checked upon entry and students will be liable for any subsequent damage. - 11.6 Students must never leave their group without permission and must observe all curfews. - 11.7 Students must attend all events in a timely manner and follow the rules on timing set out by the Group Leader and staff.

-- 11.4 Students will be held responsible for the condition of their rooms.
-Each room will be checked upon entry and students will be liable for any subsequent damage. - 11.5 Students must never leave their group without permission and must observe all curfews. - 11.6 Any breach of behaviour by a student that, in our opinion, jeopardizes the safety of an individual or the group as a whole may result in the immediate sending home of that student. - 11.7 It is expected that students' use of mobile phones will be responsible and in line with the school's Acceptable Use Policy.
-Posting/sharing photos of others (students or staff members) without their consent is expressly forbidden. - 11.8 Students should be of full cognisance that any tour undertaken is to garner a learning experience and therefore the student must take responsibility for her learning whilst engaged with the tour. - 11.9 Students should make themselves aware of any cultural, environmental or social sensitivities or hazards that may be encountered when on tour. - 11.10 Students take personal responsibility for their health and safety by making themselves aware of emergency exits, fire assembly points and fire fighting equipment.
+- 11.8 Any breach of behaviour by a student that, in our opinion, jeopardises the safety of an individual or the group as a whole may result in the immediate sending home of that student. - 11.9 It is expected that students' use of mobile phones will be responsible and in line with the school's Acceptable Use Policy.
+Posting/sharing photos of others (students or staff members) without their consent is expressly forbidden. - 11.10 Students should be of full cognisance that any tour undertaken is to garner a learning experience and therefore the student must take responsibility for her learning whilst engaged with the tour. - 11.11 Students should make themselves aware of any cultural, environmental or social sensitivities or hazards that may be encountered when on tour. - 11.12 Students take personal responsibility for their health and safety by making themselves aware of emergency exits, fire assembly points and fire fighting equipment.
 Students must also wear seat belts when provided.